vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 |Capelin |1.95           |0.37                     |1.5      |4.05   |
 |Herring |0.75 ?         |0.08 ?                   |1.5      |18.75 ?|

+## Fish Oil EPA per Gram Price
 For comparison, Now Foods Omega-3, 180 EPA/120 DHA, 200 Softgels:
 - Serving of 2 capsules contains EPA grams: 0.36
 - $/g EPA: 0.18

 _Thus fish oil EPA is 22 times cheaper._

-# Perishability
+## Fish Roe Perishability

-Although I expected that thanks to refrigeration and natural encapsulation of fish roe, it will be heathier than oil there are potential issue.
+Although I expected that thanks to refrigeration and natural encapsulation of fish roe, it will be healthier than oil there is a potential issue.

 [A redditor](https://www.reddit.com/user/whatsninja) to pointed me to potential concerns about fish roe - oxidised cholesterol content reported in [5].